Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 > **Note:**
 >
 > - If you are curious how to change the profile image between Messenger Bot and human agents, please check Bottender's doc, [Using Persona](https://bottender.js.org/docs/channel-messenger-persona).
-> - For more info about handover protocol, please check Facebook's official doc, [Handover Protocol](https://developers.facebook.com/docs/messenger-platform/handover-protocol/)
+> - For more information about handover protocol, please check Facebook's official doc, [Handover Protocol](https://developers.facebook.com/docs/messenger-platform/handover-protocol/)

 ### `Thread Control`: Who is Answering the Customer